 What Are Phrasal Verbs? (with Examples)

-What Are Phrasal Verbs?A phrasal verb is a verb made up of a verb and another word (either a preposition or a particle).
-Here are some examples of phrasal verbs:
+Phrasal VerbsA phrasal verb is a multi-word verb made up of a main verb and at least one preposition or a particle that changes the meaning of the verb from the original verb.

 - to catch up

 - to cut down on

 Real-Life Examples of Phrasal VerbsIn these examples, the phrasal verbs are shaded.